skip to content

 Mail

-Letters sent from a prisoner to certain public authorities or a legal practitioner cannot be opened [see s 33(7)].
-Similarly, if the authorised officer is satisfied a letter sent from certain public authorities or a legal practitioner, they may not open the letter [see s 33(8)].
+Letters sent from a prisoner to certain public authorities (such as ICAC or the Ombudsman) or a legal practitioner cannot be opened [see s 33(7)].
+Similarly, an authorised officer satisfied that a letter has been sent from certain public authorities or a legal practitioner may not open the letter [see s 33(8)].

-The Chief Executive has a discretion as to what goods prisoners may receive [see s 33A].
+The Chief Executive has a discretion as to the goods prisoners may receive [see s 33A].

 Phone calls and other communication